 Acute kidney injury (AKI) is the most significant side effect from parenteral acyclovir administration.
 The incidence of AKI is comparable to other nephrotoxic medications such as aminoglycosides.
 Patients with CKD are at higher risk.
 Dose adjustment of acyclovir for ideal body weight and baseline renal function is imperative.
 A study regarding the pharmacokinetics of acyclovir demonstrated that a patient's glomerular filtration and tubular secretion contribute to its renal excretion.

 Also, a recent retrospective case-control study over four years showed a statistically significant association between obesity and nephrotoxicity (odds ratio 3.2, 95% CI 1.19 to 8.67).
-Similarly, and not surprisingly, a similar association was observed between those receiving concomitant vancomycin (odds ratio 4.73, 95% CI, 1.57 to 14.25).
-Cautions should be taken accordingly when administering intravenous acyclovir to such higher risk patients.
+Similarly, and not surprisingly, researchers observed a similar association between those receiving concomitant vancomycin (odds ratio 4.73, 95% CI, 1.57 to 14.25).
+Appropriate cautions are necessary when administering intravenous acyclovir to such higher-risk patients.

 Administering intravenous acyclovir requires interdisciplinary effort and communication.
 It is not a benign drug, having potential side effects such as phlebitis, hypersensitivity, and AKI.
 Therefore, pharmacists, physicians, and nurses must work together to achieve adequate and non-toxic dosing.
-Dose adjustments for ideal body weight and baseline renal function are necessary.
-Also, patients must undergo monitoring for signs/symptoms of hypersensitivity and phlebitis, specifically at the infusion site.
+Physicians (MDs, DOs, NPs, PAs) will make the initial decision to use acyclovir.
+Dose adjustments for ideal body weight and baseline renal function are necessary, and the pharmacist should coordinate this with nursing for inpatients.
+Also, patients must undergo monitoring for signs/symptoms of hypersensitivity and phlebitis, specifically at the infusion site; this is where nursing will be best positioned to inform the rest of the healthcare team should there be any issues of concern.
 Interprofessional teamwork between each healthcare provider for a patient can help minimize and prevent the adverse effects of intravenous administration of acyclovir.
+[Level V]

 |||Ahronowitz I,Fox LP, Herpes zoster in hospitalized adults: Practice gaps, new evidence, and remaining questions.
 Journal of the American Academy of Dermatology.
 2018 Jan; [PubMed PMID: 29146146]|